Patients deserve info on quality-of-care cases

 When a case is reviewed for quality issues, one of two determinations is made — either "no substantial improvement opportunities are identified," or "care could have been better."

 The Medicare patient is not given details uncovered by the QIO.
-In cases where it is deemed that care could have been better, the QIO reviewer determines if care was "grossly and flagrantly unacceptable," failed to follow accepted guidelines or usual practice, or could reasonably have been expected to be better.
+In cases in which it is deemed that care could have been better, the QIO reviewer determines if care was "grossly and flagrantly unacceptable," failed to follow accepted guidelines or usual practice, or could reasonably have been expected to be better.
 Again, while CMS permits complainants to be kept informed as to the progress of the sometimes months-long investigation, no specifics involving physicians are disclosed.

 Cases for which no improvement opportunities are identified or where better care could have been expected can be considered for mediation if the person filing the complaint wants to pursue mediation.
 Due to the serious implications of cases in which care was grossly or flagrantly unacceptable, or where care failed to follow accepted guidelines or usual practice, those cases are not eligible for handling through mediation.